MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 #### Heap

 Heap tables incur none of the overhead associated with the creation and maintenance of indexes at data load time.
-They can be useful for quickly loading transient data (for example, as part of an ETL process).
-Reads of the data that follow immediately might also benefit from caching in this case.
-Heap tables can also be useful for storing tables of fewer than 60 million rows, because clustered columnstore indexes are inefficient below that size.
+They can help to quickly load transient data during processes, including ELT processes.
+Caching can also assist when the data is read immediately afterward.
+Because clustered columnstore indexes are inefficient below 60 million rows, heap tables can also help to store tables with rows less than this amount.

 ### Data partitioning

 In an enterprise data warehouse, fact tables can contain many billions of rows.
 Partitioning is a way to optimize the maintenance and querying of these tables by splitting them into separate parts to reduce the amount of data processed when running queries.
 The partitioning specification for a table is defined in the `CREATE TABLE` statement.

 You can use only one field per table for partitioning.
-It's frequently a date field, because many queries are filtered by a date or date range.
-You can change the partitioning of a table after initial load if necessary by re-creating the table with the new distribution through the `CREATE TABLE AS SELECT` statement.
+It's frequently a date field because many queries are filtered by a date or date range.
+You can change the partitioning of a table after initial load, if necessary, by re-creating the table with the new distribution through the `CREATE TABLE AS SELECT` statement.

 #### Partitioning for query optimization